jenpennen/jennycho/src/content/work/ecowalk.md

 Given the responses of 60+ interviewees, I used an empathy map to distinguish frustration patterns.
 This approach revealed several key points of frustration: **_convenience, time, and personal motivation_**.
 ![Empathy Mapping](https://storage.googleapis.com/jennyencho-website/ecowalk-img/ecowalk-empathy-map.png)
-With these new insights, my team and I ultimately decided on EcoWalk, with the mission to accomplish the following goals.

 ## Goals